Falmouth-Games-Academy/comp110-worksheet-2/README.md

     ELSE
       likeness = number of correct characters
       FOR each word in list
-        IF likeness of current word != likeness of word REMOVE current word from list
+        IF likeness of word in list != likeness of word REMOVE current word from list
       REMOVE word from list
       guesses - 1